jessepav/lacygoill-wiki-backup/vim/vimL.md

     $ vim -Nu NORC --cmd 'set rtp^=/tmp/some' +'let foo#bar#var = 123'

 This time, the message "all the script is sourced" is not printed.

 ##
+## On which condition(s) does Vim source an autoload script?

+When you call an autoload function which  is not defined, *and* you never called any function with the same prefix in the past (e.g. `some#prefix#func()`).

+That fact that the  function you call is already defined is  not a guarantee for its autoload script not to be sourced.
+In particular, if  you've manually sourced an autoload script,  then call one of its functions, the script will be sourced *twice*, not once.

+    $ vim -Nu <(cat <<'EOF'
+        call mkdir('/tmp/some/plugin', 'p')
+        call mkdir('/tmp/some/autoload', 'p')
+        let lines =<< trim END
+            let g:counter = get(g:, 'counter', 0) + 1
+            fu some#func()
+            endfu
+        END
+        call writefile(lines, '/tmp/some/autoload/some.vim')
+        let lines =<< trim END
+            nno <c-b> :call some#func()<cr>
+        END
+        call writefile(lines, '/tmp/some/plugin/some.vim')
+        set rtp^=/tmp/some
+        so /tmp/some/autoload/some.vim
+        au VimEnter * call feedkeys("\<c-b>", 'xt') | echo g:counter
+    EOF
+    )

+    2~

+This seems to contradict `:h autoload`:

+>     When such a function is called, and it is not defined yet, Vim will search the
+>     "autoload" directories in 'runtimepath' for a script file called

+But  it does  not.
+The  help says  that  A implies  B, where  A and  B are  the following statements:

+   - (A) an autoload function is called but not defined
+   - (B) Vim searches the autoload script where it's defined, and sources it

+Which is correct.
+If the help also said that B implies A, then there would be a contradiction; but it does *not* say that.

+##
 # Pitfalls